nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Invalid tags are included in the command.
+Invalid parameters are included in the command.

 	 * 1a1.
 ManaGease shows an error message.